easypanel-io/website/docs/05-templates/convex/index.md

 ## Instructions

-You have to generate the admin key from the backend bash console.
-Run &quot;./generate_admin_key.sh&quot; and copy it.
-Go to the dashboard and login.
+Click the &quot;Generate Admin Key&quot; script on the backend service, copy the printed key, then use it to log into the Convex dashboard.

 ## Benefits